deckhouse/virtualization/docs/ADMIN_GUIDE.md

 `allowedStorageClassNames` - (optional) is a list of allowed `StorageClass` for creating a `VirtualDisk` that can be explicitly specified in the resource specification.

 `defaultStorageClassName` - (optional) is the `StorageClass` used by default when creating a `VirtualDisk` if the `.spec.persistentVolumeClaim.storageClassName` parameter is not specified.

+### Fine-tune storage classes for disks

+When you create a disk, the controller will automatically select the most optimal parameters supported by the storage based on what it knows.

+Prioritizes `PersistentVolumeClaim` parameter settings when creating a disk by automatically determining the characteristics of the storage:

+- RWX + Block
+- RWX + FileSystem
+- RWO + Block
+- RWO + FileSystem

+If the storage is unknown and it is not possible to automatically characterize it, then RWO + FileSystem is used.